-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact 111.
-AIR QUALITY - Where available, the significance air quality management district or air pollution co make the following determinations.
-Would the pre- ntrol distric a) Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b) Result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
-SU BSTANTIATION: (Discuss conformity with the N Aojave Des sert Air Qua lity Manag ement a) Conflict with or obstruct implementation of the applicable air quality plan?
+Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact III.
+AIR QUALITY - Where available, the significance air quality management district or air pollution comake the following determinations.
+Would the preserved as the following determination of the preserved as ntrol distric a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Result in a cumulatively considerable net increase of any criteria pollutant for which the Project region is non-attainment under an applicable federal or state ambient air quality standard? c) Expose sensitive receptors to substantial pollutant concentrations? d) Result in other emissions (such as those leading to odors adversely affecting a substantial number of people?
+SU BSTANTIATION: (Discuss conformity with the N Nojave Des sert Air Qua lity Manaq ement a) Conflict with or obstruct implementation of the applicable air quality plan?